MakeSchool-Tutorials/Tip-Calculator-Swift4/P1-Design-Breakdown/content.md

 The _UIView_ class is an object that represents a rectangular area on your iPhone screen.
 Your entire UI (with few exceptions), is built from multiple _UIView_ objects.

-To better understand this, let's take a look at Square Cash, an app that allows you to send and recieve money.
+To better understand this, let's take a look at Square Cash, an app that allows you to send and receive money.

 ![Square Cash UIView Breakdown](assets/square_cash_uiviews.png)